 I am experiencing pain and problems with my bowels, what should i do?

-If you find you are suffering from perineal pain or bowel problems please discuss this with your community midwife, if they have discharged you from care you will need to see your GP.
+If you find you are suffering from perineal pain or bowel problems (such as bowel incontinence, bleeding/pain when defecating) please discuss this with your community midwife, if they have discharged you from care you will need to see your GP.